lokal-profil/upload_batches/Nationalmuseum/README.md

 * `make_Natmus_info.py` is used to create the Wikimedia Commons description pages associated with each image along with the filename to use on Commons.

+* `local_nsid_mappings.json` is a mapping of non-artist National museum ids (NSID) to Wikidata entries.
+These were isolated and manually confirmed from the log file produced by `make_Natmus_info`.
+After this `make_Natmus_info` was re-run to make use of the new info.